- The Enterprise Agreement provides for the following types of leave:

 - the day is not within 14 days after the child was born.

-- An employee is allowed 10 ‘keeping in touch’ days.
-Paid work is work of one hour or more on a day.
-Work undertaken under this provision will not be considered a return to work for the purposes of the PPL scheme.
+- Work undertaken under these provisions will not be considered a return to work for the purposes of the PPL scheme.

 - Hours of work on a ‘keeping in touch’ day are treated as hours of duty and are counted towards the accrual of leave entitlements, including annual leave and personal leave.
 Employer superannuation payments and, in some cases, employee superannuation payments will also be payable.
-As a ‘keeping in touch’ day is work, it will break the period of approved paid or unpaid leave in which it occurs.
+As a ‘keeping in touch’ day is work, it will break the period of approved paid or unpaid leave in which it occurs but does not break the continuity of a period of unpaid leave for the purpose of the Fair Work Act 2009.

 - Wendy applies to DHS to access the PPL scheme and receive parental leave pay for the 18 week period of her unpaid maternity leave.
 This provides Wendy with 16 weeks of paid maternity leave under the Enterprise Agreement at her usual salary and then 18 weeks of parental leave pay at the National Minimum Wage.